KenFelder/Open-Source-System-modeling/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A repository to learn how to Git
+A repository to learn how to Git.

+Simple mathematical calculations to learn how to use git and how to perform some automated tests.

 Copyright 2024 Ken Felder